flynn-98/electrolyte-mixing-station/README.md

 pio run --target upload
 ```

+## Device Configuration

+Com port addresses for each device can be found [here](data/devices/mixing_stations.json).
+To add a new device, simply copy and paste the last device entry, increment the ID and rename the COM port addresses.
+The easiest way to determine these addresses, is to connect the device(s) and go to [PlatformIO's](https://docs.platformio.org/en/latest/integration/ide/vscode.html) *Devices* tab.

+By toggling the booleans, you can activate or deactivate the various com port connections for scenarios where not all connections are needed.

 ## Run Experiments

 Experiments can be run using a command line tool, allowing for a single PC to run tests on multiple mixing stations at once.
 For each device, open a new terminal and run the following command: